arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 ### Video Sentiment Analysis with Bimodal Multi-Head Attention (BIMHA)

-BIMHA is a sophisticated framework designed for modeling complex emotional dynamics in videos by leveraging hierarchical bimodal attention.
-This approach excels at integrating visual, auditory, and textual data for robust sentiment prediction.
+BIMHA is a sophisticated framework designed for modeling complex emotional dynamics in videos by using hierarchical bimodal attention.
+This approach is very strong at integrating visual, auditory, and text data for robust sentiment analysis, our goal.

 ### Key Contributions

-- Utilizes hierarchical attention to model relationships between textual, visual, and auditory modalities for video-based sentiment analysis.
-- Assigns varying weights to pairwise modality interactions (e.g., text-audio, audio-visual), capturing nuanced emotional cues.
+BIMHA  uses hierarchical attention to model relationships between textual, visual, and auditory modalities for video-based sentiment analysis.
+It assigns unique weights to pairwise modality interactions (e.g., text-audio, audio-visual), which helps capture nuanced emotional cues.

 ![BIMHA]({{ '/assets/images/48/BIMHA.png' | relative_url }})